japila-books/apache-spark-internals/docs/scheduler/MapOutputTrackerMaster.md

 getMapSizesByExecutorId...FIXME

-getMapSizesByExecutorId is part of the xref:scheduler:MapOutputTracker.adoc#getMapSizesByExecutorId[MapOutputTracker] abstraction.
+getMapSizesByExecutorId is part of the scheduler:MapOutputTracker.md#getMapSizesByExecutorId[MapOutputTracker] abstraction.

 == [[getLocationsWithLargestOutputs]] Finding Locations with Largest Number of Shuffle Map Outputs